 Simply set the humidifier up next to your baby's bed before he goes to sleep and the moist air will help keep your baby's nasal passages clear through the night.
 Add a couple of drops of tea tree oil (for antibacterial properties) and rosemary oil (helps keep sinus passages clear) for an effective and natural remedy for congestion.

 Humidifiers come in all shapes and sizes.
 When choosing a humidifier for your baby, avoid the novelty animal shaped humidifiers.
 While they may look cute, they add no extra benefit other than making your baby want to play with the humidifier.
-The Crane Drop Humidifier, pictured above, is a favorite amongst many mothers.
+The Frida Baby Humidifier, pictured above, is a favorite amongst many mothers.
 Check the price and reviews here.